Jersey City Construction Accident Lawyers

 We are the trial attorneys with the experience and knowledge to get you the results you deserve.
 At Brach Eichler Injury Lawyers, we take time to get to know you, as well as your case.
 We are committed to excellence.
 It is important for our team to understand your fears, concerns and expectations.
 We are always available to answer any questions, and are willing to come to you if you are unable to come to us.Contact Our Experienced Law Firm

 Types of Workers’ Compensation Benefits Available In Jersey City

-Permanent Partial Disability – you might qualify for temporary partial disability benefits if you can still perform some type of job but at a limited functional capacity.
+Permanent Partial Disability – You might qualify for temporary partial disability benefits if you can still perform some job but at a limited functional capacity.
 Your payments will depend on your scheduled or non-scheduled loss.
 A scheduled loss involves impairment to a specific body part.
 A non-scheduled loss involves a body part or system that isn’t included in the schedule.
 Your duration of benefits will depend on the percentage of loss of use of the body part or system you injured in the construction accident.

 A permanent total disability typically involves the loss of two members or a combination, such as:

 If your disability results from your job-related injury and a pre-existing disability, you could qualify for the Second Injury Fund (SIF).
 You would receive payments once you reach the maximum duration of benefits through the workers’ compensation insurance company.
 Coverage will end when you die or can begin working again.

 Medical benefits provide payment for reasonable and necessary treatment, hospital visits, medical services, and other associated expenses.
 While you’re collecting medical benefits, you won’t receive any bills.
 Instead, the workers’ compensation insurance company will send payments directly to the medical provider.